premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-13.What is Batch processing in Jdbc?How to perform it?
+13.What is Batch processing in Jdbc?How to perform it?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)